-Some people are surprised when they find out that I went from teaching art to teaching technology, but I think it makes perfect sense.
-In both of those classroom settings, my students work together collaboratively to solve problems, they use their creativity as they make projects to show what they have learned, they think critically when they find there is not one right answer to a question, and they communicate as they share ideas and tell each other what they have learned.
-Those 21st century skills are developed in both my art students and my technology students, as they learn about the world around them through making, struggling, thinking and questioning.
+Some people are surprised when they find out that I went from teaching art to teaching engineering and technology, but I think it makes perfect sense.
+In both of those classroom settings, my students work collaboratively to solve problems, use their creativity as they make projects to show what they have learned, think critically when they find there is not one right answer to a question, and communicate with each other as they share ideas and tell what they have learned.
+Students develop those 21st-century skills in art and engineering and technology, as they learn about the world around them through making, struggling, questioning, thinking, and iterating.

 As you peruse my site or read my blog, I hope that you’ll find something that sparks your interest.
 And when your interest is sparked, I hope you’ll seek to find more.
 That’s the joy of learning!